vtexdocs/dev-portal-content/docs/guides/Search/consult-store-search-terms-information.md

 ## Retrieving the most searched terms

-To identify the terms your customers search for most frequently, use the [Get list of the 10 most searched terms](https://developers.vtex.com/vtex-rest-api/reference/get_top-searches) endpoint.
+To get your customers' most searched terms, use the [Get list of the 10 most searched terms](https://developers.vtex.com/vtex-rest-api/reference/get_top-searches) endpoint.
 This endpoint allows you to filter results by specifying a `locale` in the query parameters.

 The response will return the most searched terms in order of popularity along with the number of searches: